 Community Agriculture Programs (CAP)

-The CAP Sector is responsible for designing and implementing S.E.A projects at community level.
-The sector strives to turn around the lives of 5,000 families every year in over 14 counties in Kenya.
-It obtains funding from small, medium and large funding Institutions and Individual persons.
+The sector designs and implements sustainable ecological agriculture (S.E.A.) projects at community level.
+It strives to turn around the lives of 5,000 families every year in over 14 counties in Kenya and two districts in Tanzania.
+Its funding from small, medium and large funding institutions and individual persons.

 - Value addition and changing form